s8m2s/docker-btsync/README.md

 * `--restart=always` - use if you want to have the container restart after system reboot or if the contain dies for some reason.

-* `-v $HOME/btsync:/data` - puts the data from the container a dir called btsync in the users home directory, you can change that to whatever you want.
+* `-v /btsync:/data` - puts the data from the container a dir called btsync, you can change that to whatever you want.

 ## Configure BitTorrent Sync